 This Institute can have confidence only in Members or Associate Members of ITAI who maintain continuing professional development records (CPD.)
 Such CPD achievements are discoverable publicly on the Institute’s web site.

-Additional to the online process please download (save to your computer) the form and complete it.
-Then either print it for posting to ITAI or you can send the form via e-mail.
+Additional to the online process please download (save to your computer) the form and complete it in English.
+Then either print it for posting to ITAI or you can send the form via e-mail [preferred].
 These forms are in Microsoft Word format, if you need the document in ‘pdf’ format please contact firstname.lastname@example.org, thank you.